knative/docs/docs/eventing/getting-started.md

 ### Creating event consumers

 These subcomponents receive the events sent by event producers (you'll create those a little later).
-You'll create two event consumers, `foo` and `bar`, so that you can see how to selectively send events to them later.
+You'll create two event consumers, `foo-display` and `bar-display`, so that you can see how to selectively send events to different consumers later.